What qualifications do I need to be eligible to apply to the visitor program?

 Can you help with my visa?

 Candidates must meet all the criteria to apply for the appropriate visa.
-Help is available, but please note that a visa can take up to six weeks to process through the University of Pennsylvania’s Office of International Student and Scholar Services (ISSS).
-The University of Pennsylvania charges a fee of US$160 per person for visa processing.
-The fee is subject to change and is contingent upon the administrative processing costs of the particular visa for your country – https://global.upenn.edu/isss has more information.
+Help is available, but please note that a visa can take up to six weeks to process through the University of Pennsylvania’s Office of International Student and Scholar Services (ISSS), and there is a visa processing fee for using Penn’s ISSS visa processing service. https://global.upenn.edu/isss has information on categories of visa and more.

 What should I do for accommodation?